Seeing that chronic digestive disorders are well served by an individualized approach is one thing. Practically implementing that insight is another.

-As a digestive disorder persists, it often becomes more complex.
 One dysfunction leads to another.
-Functional deficiencies can emerge, contributing to a gradual decline in the system as a whole.
+A loss of capacity contributes to a gradual decline in the system as a whole.
 Secondary systems become involved.
 All the while, the body attempts to regulate these changes in order to maintain balance, preserve function, and keep you on your feet.

 Here is a brief list of common imbalances seen in chronic digestive disorders: